Use DBCP connection pool to connect to OceanBase Cloud

 Provide a method for deleting data from the database that meets specific conditions.
 It accepts a connection object as a parameter and executes the SQL statement for deleting data using a precompiled statement.
 The steps are as follows:

-deleteDataSqlto store the SQL statement for deleting data. - Use the
+2. Define a string variable deleteDataSql to store the SQL statement for deleting data.

 Code: